magneticio/vamp.io/content/resources/using vamp/environment-variables.md

     breed: mysql:1.0
 ```

-Vamp provides just one *magic** variable: the `host`.
-This resolves to the host or ip address of the referenced service.
-Strictly speaking the `host` reference resolves to the gateway agent endpoint, but users do need to concern themselves with this.
-Users can think of *one-on-one* connections where Vamp actually does server-side service discovery to decouple services.

-> **Note**: The `$` value is escaped by `$$`.
-A more strict notation is `${some_reference}`

 We could even extend this further.
 What if the backend is configured through some environment variable, but the frontend also needs that information?
 Let's say the encoding type for our database.
-We just reference that environment variable using the exact same syntax:
+We just reference that environment variable using the exact same syntax.

+#### Example - resolving variables from a dependency's environment variables

 ```yaml
 ---